pinopr/life/README.md

 1. Choosing between jobs: if you are in this privileged position, choose the one you will regret taking least.

 ## Hope for the best but plan for the worst
-The hope propels you forward and the planning.
+The hope propels you forward and the planning ensures you're in the best position possible for any unforeseen occurrences.
 This is not a nihilist position, on the contrary it is about doing more to get to the best outcome.

 ### Inspiration
 I don't really remember where I picked this up